Aelisya/Aelisya-Tweaker/README.md

 The code for supporting manifest V3 is done and work very smoothly but since actually the stable version of Edge don't support it without error the migration is reported.\
 I develop new fonctions with the V3 code in mind for a faster update when the stable allow me to migrate.

-## Chrome or Firefox
- - For the Firefox Case : Definitely droped, since they just mimic chrome i don't have time to loss to do the port on their plateform.
- - For the Chrome case i don't want to pay a cent to them, but if my extension must be on it (suddenly increase of user i can change my mind).

 ## Release Notes

 ### V 5.0 (Sended to microsoft for publication)